 You can scan and e-mail your mentorship contract to firstname.lastname@example.org.
 It is preferable that each document be sent as one single PDF.
 You may also fax documents to 416-975-8394 or mail them directly to the College.
 Our address can be found on our website here.
 We do not require an original copy, however, please keep copies for your own records

 The midterm and final mentorship reports are submitted by the designated mentor through the Mentorship Self-Assessment Tool (MSAT).

-The dates are also displayed in the Mentorship Self-Assesment Tool (MSAT) in the side bar menu on the left of the screen.
+Your mentorship schedule and report due dates are displayed in the Mentorship Self-Assesment Tool (MSAT) in the side bar menu on the left of the screen.